 HST is extremely proud of MEMP students’ outstanding track record in obtaining internal and external fellowships.

-Students who have been awarded a fellowship distributed via MIT should complete a fellowship application form.
+MEMP students who have been awarded an internal or external fellowship should complete HST's fellowship application form.

 A number of internal fellowships – offered by MIT’s Office of Graduate Education, MIT’s School of Engineering, and the Institute for Medical Engineering and Science - are available to MEMP PhD students on an annual basis.
 Announcements and application procedures for these fellowships are distributed via HST student email lists.

 Students are encouraged to apply for outside fellowships offered by various public and private agencies as described on this site maintained by MIT’s Office of Graduate Education.
 Additional resources for preparing fellowship applications can be found here.
 MEMP students often receive these external fellowships:

 - National Science Foundation Graduate Research Fellowship (NSF GRFP)